jae-ventures/jae-ventures.github.io/_posts/2025-09-19-more-than-ev-manufacturing-hype.md

 ### Making the Economic Case

 Their strategic approach attracted [$20.4 billion in private investments and created 16,300 jobs](https://electrificationcoalition.org/work/state-ev-policy/north-carolina-ev-policy/) in the EV sector.
-This wasn't accidental—it resulted from treating electrification as economic policy, not just environmental policy.
+North Carolina intentionally framed this investment in electrification as an economic policy rather than purely environmental.

-When you frame EV infrastructure as economic development, you attract broader political support and business engagement.
-That matters for long-term success.
+This framing of EV infrastructure as economic development, helps attract broader political support and business engagement than if the development were advocated as purely environmental.
+That matters for long-term success and public buy-in.

 ### Strategic Corridor Development

-North Carolina secured [$109 million over five years for highway charging corridors](https://electrificationcoalition.org/work/state-ev-policy/north-carolina-ev-policy/), with plans to install fast, reliable charging every 50 miles along almost 4,000 miles of alternative fuel corridors.
-All charging sites located within a mile of highways.
+North Carolina secured [$109 million over five years for highway charging corridors](https://electrificationcoalition.org/work/state-ev-policy/north-carolina-ev-policy/) through NEVI funding, with plans to install fast, reliable charging every 50 miles along almost 4,000 miles of alternative fuel corridors.
+While unfortunately, much of this federal funding was put under freeze in February of 2025, the states that were promised NEVI funding like North Carolina are still able to precede with awarding projects.
+They are also winning in the courts and will be able to access this promised funding over the next few years as highlighted in Sean Jain's post on [recent guidance from the Federal Highway Administration](https://www.lexblog.com/2025/09/18/new-federal-highway-administration-guidance-on-ev-infrastructure-what-comes-next/).

-This corridor approach serves multiple strategic purposes:
+As the bipartisan NEVI program intended, this corridor approach serves multiple strategic purposes:
 - Reduces range anxiety for long-distance travel
 - Positions North Carolina as EV-friendly for tourism and business travel
 - Creates predictable, high-utilization charging locations